JetBrains/lets-plot/docs/python/index.md

 - `geom_text()` | Add text

 ### Layer - stats
-Stat_functions enable visualisation of statistical transformations of the original data, which is sometimes helps for more clear figure.
+Stat_functions enable visualization of statistical transformations of the original data, which is sometimes helps for more clear figure.
 Select the necessary function to draw percentage, means

 ### Layers - annotations